Methodology

 The Prompt Quality Scorer

 Output quality compounds when the input is good.
-Before a brief is generated, the Prompt Quality Scorer reads the user's question and rates it against four readiness signals: scope, context (industry, revenue band, decision driver), urgency, and intended audience.
+Before a brief is generated, the Prompt Quality Scorer reads the user's question and rates it against five readiness signals: context richness (industry, revenue band, tech environment), specificity of the decision, scope, urgency or triggering event, and how well the question aligns with the profile we already have on file.
 If a critical element is missing, the scorer surfaces specific coaching ("add the company size," "say which department owns the decision," "name the timeline") so the user can sharpen the question before submitting.
 Most briefs improve materially after one round of coaching.

 02

-Every Heartwood brief uses the same seven sections, in the same order:
+Every Heartwood brief uses the same sections, in the same order:

-2. Options.
-Two to four credible paths, framed even-handedly.
+5. Options & Trade-offs.
+Two to four credible paths, framed even-handedly, including doing nothing.

-3. Recommendation.
-An opinionated pick with reasoning.
+8. Recommendation.
+An opinionated pick with an owner, a decision window, and why this path.
 Heartwood takes a position rather than asking the buyer to choose.

 The format is consistent on purpose.
 Boards and CFOs read briefs faster when the structure is predictable.
 Agents acting on a buyer's behalf can parse it the same way each time.